Listed Building Consent Application submitted for new outdoor seating area at the Commodore Hotel and Spa in Llandrindod Wells.

 The premises is located within the Llandrindod Conservation Area.
 As discussed above, the scale, materials and design detailing of the proposed development are all considered acceptable and as such, it is concluded that the proposed development would not have an unacceptable adverse impact on the Llandrindod Conservation area in accordance with LDP Policy SP7.
 In addition, the proposed development would preserve the character or appearance of the conservation area under section 72(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990.

-Neither the Trunk Road Agency or the Highway Authority have objected and given the minor nature of the proposed development, highway safety is not expected to be unacceptably affected.
+Neither the Trunk Road Agency or the Highway Authority have objected and given the minor nature of the proposed development, highway safety is not expected to be unacceptably affected, demonstrating gthere were no highways and access issues.

 The proposed development has been designed to complement the character of the surrounding area and would not unacceptably adversely affect heritage assets in accordance with LDP Policies DM13 and SP7.
 In addition, full provision for people with disabilities would be made.
 As such the proposed development is recommended for conditional consent as set out below.